Squishy6094/squishys-server/README.md

 ###### *(Note: It is perfectly fine to host privately with this mod.
 Whether it's with a few friends or just to test something, I do not care what you do with this privately.)*

-## Optimization (Pull Requests)

- As I'm not too good at Lua, most of the code isn't optimized as much as it could be.

- I suggest if there is a problem optimization wise, you make a Pull Request!
-It helps the game not need to process as much and helps myself know how I can better code.